kaiwei-tan/maven_music_challenge/README.md

 My final write-up for this project can be found [here](https://mavenanalytics.io/project/25720).

-This project extensively uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api).
+This project extensively uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api) as seen in `utils.py`.